 The Project is proposed to meet the shortfall in gas supply from 2024 that has been predicted by the Australian Energy Market Operator.
 It would provide gas supply certainty to Victoria, New South Wales and South Australia, while balancing economic, social and environmental factors.

-AGL and APA are jointly preparing an Environment Effects Statement (EES) under the Victorian Environment Effects Act 1978 to assess the potential environmental effects of the Gas Import Jetty and Pipeline Project (the Project).
+AGL and APA have prepared an Environment Effects Statement (EES) for the Gas Import and Pipeline Project.

 AGL has been consulting with key stakeholders including local residents, environmental groups, community groups and government since July 2017.

 There have been over 30 public community consultations, held at locations including Crib Point, Hastings, Balnarring, Blind Bight, Cowes, Cardinia, and Nar Nar Goon with both supporters and those who oppose the project.